Codasip/SweRV-Support-Package-free/README.md

 The main terms related to Docker are:

-* _Docker container_ - An isolated Docker environment that can be regarded as lightweight "virtual machine".
+* _Docker container_ - An isolated Docker environment that can be regarded as a lightweight "virtual machine".
 It is a running instance of Docker image.
 It has its own file system and processes executed in container that run in isolation from the rest of the host operating system.
 * _Docker image_ - A snapshot (template) used to create a Docker container.

 SSP is distributed as a Docker image.